The experts advise on how we go forwards and not just backwards.

-But the clocks going back isn’t just a practical change; your body also shifts as a result.
+But the clocks changing isn’t just a practical move; your body also shifts as a result.
 A study in Michigan found a spike in heart attacks after the clocks change, and another study found car accidents increase.
 Strokes were also found to be more common when the clocks change in spring in this Finnish study, though they stress this might be correlation rather than causality.
-Another study found that judges give harsher sentences the day after the clocks go forward in spring, though again this research is far from damning.

 In part, this is due to how changing the clocks affects our circadian rhythm: the timekeeping system used by our bodies to regulate all of its functions.
 As light is one of the main cues our body uses to regulate our circadian rhythm, changing our days also changes how our bodies function as well.
-Studies have shown we get less sleep cumulatively even when the clocks deign to give us an extra hour, which influences many areas of our life and how we perform day to day.
+Studies have shown we get less sleep cumulatively even when the clocks fiddle about with our sleep patterns, which influences many areas of our life and how we perform day to day.

-But we at LYMA are all about making sure we perform at the highest level possible.
-That’s why we make the Supplement we make, and that’s why we think about improving performance on the daily.
-We wanted to figure out how we can maintain balance and perform fantastically even when all the odds are against us.
-So we brought together a sleep expert, a therapist, a PT and a doctor to talk you through how to make winter a time for success and satisfaction.
+If you want to figure out how you can maintain balance and perform at your best, we asked a sleep expert, a therapist, a PT and a doctor to talk us through how to make the clock change a time for success and satisfaction.

 Dr Lindsay Browning is a chartered psychologist at Trouble Sleeping and author of Navigating Sleeplessness.

-In the winter in the northern hemisphere we get less light during the day both in terms of light intensity and also daylight hours.
 Our circadian rhythm relies on daytime sunshine and night-time darkness to tell the difference between night and day, and is responsible for telling our bodies when to produce melatonin to help us fall asleep.
-If we don’t get enough sunlight during the day then we won’t feel as awake and alert during the day, and we won’t produce as much melatonin at night.
+If we don’t get enough sunlight then we won’t feel as awake and alert during the day, and we won’t produce as much melatonin at night.
 Also, if we have too much artificial light at night-time, then our bodies won’t think it is bedtime and we won’t produce melatonin to help us go to sleep.
-Lastly, it is important to remember that the lack of sunshine during the winter months not only affects our sleep; it also affects our mood.
+A lack of sunshine, particularly during the winter months, not only affects our sleep, it also affects our mood.
 Seasonal Affective Disorder, or SAD, is the winter blues caused by a lack of sunlight making us more sad.

-Even though the weather may be cold outside, it is really important to get outside every single day to see natural daylight.
+It is really important to get outside every single day to see natural daylight, and the recommendation is thirty minutes at least every morning to wake nervous system up, and signal that this is the start of the day.
 It is also important to make the effort to exercise even if it is cold and damp outside.
-Perhaps choose physical activities that are fun to do in the cold such as ice-skating.
-Keeping a regular sleep week routine will help you to fall asleep and stay asleep each night.
+Keeping a regular sleep routine will help you to fall asleep and stay asleep each night.
 Even though it is tempting to have a long lie-in at the weekends, this is likely to negatively impact your sleep during the week.

 Our circadian rhythm absolutely thrives on regularity.
 Even moving our bedtime and wake time by a couple of hours at the weekend can give us social jet-lag, making it harder to fall asleep and wake up for work on Monday morning.
-The clock change, which gives us an extra hour’s sleep on Sunday morning, may make it harder to fall asleep on Sunday night and harder to wake up Monday morning because you are changing the regular circadian rhythm that you have been used to.
+The clock change may make it harder to fall asleep on Sunday night and harder to wake up Monday morning because you are changing the regular circadian rhythm that you have been used to.

-If you are worried about adjusting to the clock change, or you have children that you would like to help adjust to the new time in advance: try moving your bed time ½ an hour later than your usual time on Friday night and waking up ½ an hour later on Saturday morning, and then going to bed 1 hour later than your usual time on Saturday night, leaving you to wake at your usual time on Sunday morning as the clocks change during the night.
-Alternately, don’t change your bedtime at all in advance, and simply enjoy an extra hour’s sleep on Sunday morning when the clocks change overnight.
+Our top tip: If you are worried about adjusting to the clock change, or you have children that you would like to help adjust to the new time in advance, try moving your bed time ½ an hour than your usual time on Friday and Saturday nights before the clock change before the clock change, and waking up ½ an hour earlier/later on Saturday morning.

 Dr Tamer Rezk runs health and wellness company Phycore, has worked in the medical concierge sector, and is an NIHR Clinical Lecturer based at the UCL Division of Medicine.

-Besides, the earth has seasons: winter, spring, summer, autumn.
+That said, the earth has seasons for a reason: winter, spring, summer, autumn.
 You can't harvest your crops all year round.
 For 3-4 months the earth is barren, and the earth is healing and resting.
 If you've had a busy summer, a difficult and successful time at work, taken on personal challenges, family challenges, sickness or illness, recognise you can't expect to perform 365 days a year in the same way.
 Mother Nature doesn't, so take solace and education from a planet that's much wiser than us and achieves a lot more than us.

 Damien Coates is a fitness expert and founder of The Lean Body Project

 Keeping on top of your health and fitness is important, even if you're not feeling motivated.
 You won't always be motivated, but you can always be disciplined.
-Even if that means sometimes knowing when not to push for a personal best, just ticking the box and getting it done.
+Even if that means sometimes just ticking the box and getting it done.

 Rituals give us a lot of comfort, and rituals can be a very good way to calm the mind.
+Clocks changing can sometimes seem like disrupted rituals, but all it takes a little reorganisation.
 Generally, when we have a lot to think about, or we feel anxious or overwhelmed, having a structure - even making a cup of tea - can be a ritual.
 You boil the kettle, put the teabag in, you enjoy the tea.
 The ritual gives you 10 minutes of headspace in the day.

 There are also sometimes very practical answers that people need, and we get confused and presume there must be a medical solution: if it's dark and you want to go running?
 Use a head torch.
+Days getting lighter?
+Get outside and make the most of your natural Vitamin D source.
 But the problem could also be psychological, and in winter it could be Seasonal Affective Disorder.
 As the days get darker, as we produce more melatonin and we get less Vitamin D, that can cause us problems that mean we don't want to go out and exercise.
 There are practical ways to solve this: get a SAD Lamp which emulates the sunlight and boosts you up.
 But if you know exercise is good for you, wrap up warm and be mindful of icy roads.

-To switch to a winter routine more comfortably, think of the positive things the season brings us.
+To switch to a winter or spring routine more comfortably, think of the positive things the season brings us.
 There are predictable things about winter: we're going to see Christmas lights; that's pretty.
 We might hear upbeat music; that's fun.
 I look forward to walking my dog on the grass when its crunchy and crisp, and there are certain things that you can predict in a cold season that are beautiful to look forward to.
+In spring, the wildlife and flowers burst into life, so why not get out and enjoy them.

-The funny thing is, we'll finally switch to that and - come March - we'll ask how we get used to being hot, bothered and uncomfortable.
-Having the seasons is something we really embrace if we think about it.
+Our top tip: Having the seasons is something to really embrace.
 Search a little deeper for what you need, for what's meaningful, and that often means taking the headspace to do this.
 Which, in this fast paced world, we don't often have the time to do.
 That's where creating a ritual, even making the tea, can help.